sez11a/liferay-docs/develop/tutorials/articles/150-web-services/03-enabling-hypermedia-apis.markdown

 # Enabling Hypermedia REST APIs [](id=enabling-hypermedia-rest-apis)

-Liferay's hypermedia REST APIs are available by default in Liferay CE Portal 7.1 GA2.
-To use these APIs in GA1, you must install them manually by following the steps here:
+Liferay's hypermedia REST APIs are included in Liferay CE Portal 7.1 GA2, and Liferay DXP 7.1 Fix Pack 1.
+To use these APIs in earlier 7.1 releases, you must install them manually by following these steps:

 1. Remove the Pre-installed APIs
 2. Install the Latest Version of the APIs